Dr Vaughan Bell BSc (Hons) MSc CertHE PhD DClinPsy CPsychol

 Institute of Psychiatry

-I am a clinical and research psychologist interested in understanding and treating brain injury, mental distress and psychological impairment.
-I’m currently working in inpatient services in London and am honoured to be a Visiting Researcher here at the Institute of Psychiatry, King’s College London.
-I have the additional honour of being an international member of the ’Chair of Psychopathology and Clinical Psychiatry Professor Germán Berrios’ at the Departamento de Psiquiatría, Hospital Universitario San Vicente de Paúl and the Universidad de Antioquia in Medellín, Colombia.
+I am a clinical psychologist and neuropsychologist interested in understanding and treating brain injury, mental distress and psychological impairment.
+I currently work as a full-time clinician in inpatient and outpatient services in London and I’m also a Visiting Researcher in the Department of Clinical Neuroscience here at the Institute of Psychiatry, King’s College London.
+I’m also pleased to maintain my links with Colombia where I was kindly invited to be an international member of the ’Chair of Psychopathology and Clinical Psychiatry Professor Germán Berrios’ at the Departamento de Psiquiatría, Hospital Universitario San Vicente de Paúl and the Universidad de Antioquia in Medellín.

 activities and interests